Scripps Networks celebrates the holidays with five new original movies on ION and Bounce

 - "Who is Christmas Eve?" - Premieres 8 p.m., Nov.
 21

-Eve Simmons (Paige Hurd, Power Book II: Ghost, Hawaii Five-O) was abandoned as an infant on the steps of a church 30 years ago on Christmas Eve.
-Now, struggling to move forward with her life, she embarks on a search to uncover the mystery of her birth with the help of her boyfriend Curtis (Romeo Miller, Romeo!, Empire) and famed investigative genealogist Pam Slaton (Juliana Harkavy, Arrow).
-The movie is inspired by actual events from Slaton's real-life cases, and she serves as a producer.
+Eve Simons (Paige Audrey-Marie Hurd, Power Book II: Ghost, Hawaii Five-O) was abandoned as an infant on the steps of a church 30 years ago on Christmas Eve.
+Now, struggling to move forward with her life, she embarks on a search to uncover the mystery of her birth with the help of her boyfriend Chris (Romeo Miller, Romeo!, Empire) and famed investigative genealogist Pamela Slaton (Juliana Harkavy, Arrow).
+The movie is inspired by Slaton's work, and she serves as an executive producer.
+Paige Audrey-Marie Hurd serves as a co-executive producer.

 - ION